About Our Community

 From physical, occupational and speech therapists to rehabilitation, hospice and companion services, any type of healthcare provider is welcome to come into our community should a resident require additional care.
 While we don’t have preferred providers or agencies with which we work, we can make suggestions to residents and their families as needed.
 Of course, our registered nurse stays in close communication with any providers who work with our residents to ensure we remain fully informed of their health status.

-TLC best describes the kind of attention our staff gives residents.
 We are all family here and we care deeply about our residents and pride ourselves on being responsive, compassionate and understanding.
-If you were to walk down a hallway at Emeritus at Champlin Shores, you’d immediately notice the family atmosphere with staff providing comforting hugs, spending time sharing conversations with residents or enjoying an activity together.
-What’s more, many of our staff members have worked here for several years and we have a wonderful new executive director and two new full-time nurses.
+If you were to walk down a hallway at Brookdale Champlin, you’d immediately notice the family atmosphere with staff providing comforting hugs, spending time sharing conversations with residents or enjoying an activity together.

 Our Med Techs and Resident Assistants who provide daily care, go through a comprehensive home health aid course required by the State of Minnesota.
 And all staff members, from dietary to housekeeping, partake in the Silver Chair training program which offers a comprehensive curriculum on a wide range of issues related to caring for seniors and Alzheimer’s residents.

-For our memory care staff, we offer additional monthly training in the Brookdale Join Their Journey program.
+For our memory care staff, we offer additional monthly training in Brookdale’s Clare Bridge Alzheimer’s and Dementia care program.
 Through this program, they are trained to join the resident wherever they are in the disease process and to meet their individual daily needs in order to make each day the best it can be.

 Our Community Lifestyle